 Drug and Alcohol Addiction in Gilbert, AZ

-The eventual drug addiction is based on how the brain’s parts for reward, motivation, learning and memory are affected.
-The system responsible for controlling the body’s ability to feel satisfaction and happiness is overstimulated to achieve an intense “high”.
+The eventual drug addiction is based on how the brain’s parts for reward, motivation, learning, and memory are affected.
+The system is responsible for controlling the body’s ability to feel satisfaction and happiness is overstimulated to achieve an intense “high.”
 The system is then motivated to make the person repeat the behaviors needed to attain that state again, making the person take the drugs over and over again.
-This is why quitting is more than just having a strong will, because the addiction more often than not becomes psychological, leading the person to withdrawal symptoms when the regular intake of the substance is interrupted, such as constant mood swings, anxiety and depression.
+This is why quitting is more than just having a strong will, because the addiction more often than not becomes psychological, leading the person to withdrawal symptoms when the regular intake of the substance is interrupted, such as constant mood swings, anxiety, and depression.

-Addiction go beyond a person just having low morals and a lack of self-discipline.
-Even after having stopped taking the drug, addiction remains a “relapsing” disease, because the victims are still at risk at becoming addicted again because of the changes it did to the brain and the person’s self-control and resistances against the urges.
+Addiction goes beyond a person just having low morals and a lack of self-discipline.
+Even after having stopped taking the drug, addiction remains a “relapsing” disease, because the victims are still at risk of becoming addicted again because of the changes it did to the brain and the person’s self-control and resistances against the urges.